nagasudhirpulla/taming_python/blog/skills/logging.md

 ## Logging levels
 * Each generated log can have one of the log level among `CRITICAL`, `ERROR`, `WARNING`, `INFO`, `DEBUG`, `NOTSET`
+* The above logging levels are in the decreasing importance from left to right

 ### logging minimal example
 ```py